PhamBaTho/BTNavigationDropdownMenu/README.md

 By default, `navigationController` is the topmost navigation controller and `containerView` is keyWindow.

 (`keyWindow` is recommended for `containerView` so that the black overlay can cover the whole screen.
-In some cases, `keyWindow` doesn't work properly, like using with side menu, (e.g. SWRevealViewController), the dropdown menu doesn't move along with the parent view or navigation controller.
+In some cases, `keyWindow` doesn't work properly, like using with side menu (e.g. SWRevealViewController), the dropdown menu doesn't move along with the parent view or navigation controller.
 To workaround this issue, you can use `self.navigationController!.view`.)

 Set **title of navigation bar** as menuView:
 ```swift